mlflow/mlflow/docs/source/traditional-ml/hyperparameter-tuning-with-child-runs/notebooks/index.rst

 Hyperparameter tuning with MLflow and child runs - Notebooks
 ============================================================

-If you would like to view the notebooks in this guide in their entirety, each notebook and the primary sections within them can be navigated to directly below:
+If you would like to view the notebooks in this guide in their entirety, each notebook can be either viewed or downloaded below.

 .. toctree::
     :maxdepth: 1